BLKSerene/Wordless/doc/doc_eng.md

 You can further filter the results as you see fit by clicking **Filter Results** or search in the results for the part that might be of interest to you by clicking **Search in Results**, both buttons residing at the right corner of the *Results Area*.

 - **3.8.1 Rank**<br>
     The rank of the keyword sorted by the p-value of the significance test conducted on the keyword in the first file in ascending order (by default).
 You can sort the results again by clicking the column headers.
+You can use continuous numbering after tied ranks (eg. 1/1/1/2/2/3 instead of 1/1/1/4/4/6) by checking **Menu → Preferences → Settings → Tables → Rank Settings → Continue numbering after ties**.

 - **3.8.2 Keyword**<br>
     The candidates of potantial keywords.
 You can specify what should be counted as a "token" via **Token Settings**.